Terms and Conditions of Confidentiality between the parties

 12 A Party may not assign any of its rights or obligations under this Agreement without the written consent of the other Party.

 13 Confidential Information will be provided electronically by data room and email and as such the Recipient authorises ongoing correspondence via email and or SMS.

 14 This Agreement is governed by the laws of New South Wales.
 Each Party irrevocably and unconditionally submits to the non-exclusive jurisdiction of courts exercising jurisdiction there.

-15.The parties agree to the sale process described in this agreement unless mutually agreed otherwise.
+15.The parties agree to the sale process described below unless mutually agreed otherwise.

-c) A 10% holding deposit is paid to Allbiz Trust account – fully refundable until the parties’ exchange contracts OR otherwise mutually agree.
+c) A deposit equivalent to 10% of the all-inclusive sale price (or equivalent to the agents fees) shall be paid to the Mentored Trust account – refundable until the parties' exchange contracts OR otherwise mutually agree.

-d) Non-binding heads of agreement will be prepared based on the offer, the parties agree this agreement will form the basis of a formal sale agreement.
+d) A formal contract OR Non-binding heads of Agreement will be prepared based on the offer.
+Where the parties have elected to issue a Heads of Agreement, the parties agree this will form the basis of a formal sale agreement.

 e) The parties agree to complete any due diligence without delay and consider the business will remain for sale until such time as the parties' exchange contracts.

-16 This Agreement may be executed in any number of counterparts and may be executed a) electronically via accepting “Terms of Confidentiality” or, b) email with the recipients details stating “I have read and accept the Terms of Confidentiality” allbizsales.com/confidentiality-agreement or, c) signing a printed copy or, d) signing by electronic signature.
+16 This Agreement may be executed in any number of counterparts and may be executed a) electronically via accepting "Terms of Confidentiality" or, b) email with the Recipient's details stating "I have read and accept the Terms of Confidentiality" mentored.business/confidentiality-agreement or, c) signing a printed copy or, d) signing by electronic signature.

 All counterparts together will be taken to constitute one instrument.